 Always practice safe methods when using chisels and punches.
 All struck tools mushroom on the end over time.
 These flared edges need to be cleaned up with a grinder so that they do not chip off during a strike or cut your hand during handling.
 The same goes for your striking tool, if the hammer head is chipped, replace it.
 Bad things are waiting to happen otherwise.

 Check out all the tools & equipment available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on punches and chisels, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information on our punch and chisel guide, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 A life-long gearhead, Jefferson Bryant spends more time in the shop than anywhere else.
 His career began in the car audio industry as a shop manager, eventually working his way into a position at Rockford Fosgate as a product designer.
 In 2003, he began writing tech articles for magazines, and has been working as an automotive journalist ever since.
 His work has been featured in Car Craft, Hot Rod, Rod & Custom, Truckin’, Mopar Muscle, and many more.
 Jefferson has also written 4 books and produced countless videos.
 Jefferson operates Red Dirt Rodz, his personal garage studio, where all of his magazine articles and tech videos are produced.